 - Transmission wiring (about the symbol 1-2, see the foregoing figure) should be done within the following limitations.
-If they are exceeded, transmission problems may occur. - Between outdoor unit and indoor unit Between outdoor unit and outdoor unit of other systems Max. wiring length : 3280 ft.
-(1000 m) Max. total wiring length : 6560 ft.
-(2000 m) Max. no. of branches : 16 - [Note] No branch is allowed after - [Note] No branch is allowed after a branch.
+If they are exceeded, transmission problems may occur. - Between outdoor unit and Branch Selector (indoor) unit Between outdoor unit and outdoor unit of other systems Max. wiring length: 3280 ft.
+(1000 m)

+Max. total wiring length: 6560 ft.
+(2000 m)

+Max. no. of branches: 16

+[Note] No branch is allowed after a branch.
 See the following figure.

-Max. no. of outdoor units of other system that can be connected : 10
+Max. no. of outdoor units of other system that can be connected: 10

-- 1 Branch - 2 Branch after branch - 2 Between outdoor unit and outdoor unit of same system Max. wiring length : 98 ft.
-(30 m) - The transmission wiring inside the control box should be secured using the clamp (1) as shown in the figure below.
+- 1 Branch

+- 2 Branch after branch

+- Between outdoor unit and outdoor unit of same system Max. wiring length: 98 ft.
+(30 m)

+The transmission wiring inside the control box should be secured using the clamp (1) as shown in the figure below.